jiaoshuntian/ivory-operator/docs/content/tutorial/user-management.md

 ## Next Steps

 You now know how to manage users and databases in your cluster and have now a well-rounded set of tools to support your "Day 1" operations.
-Let's start looking at some of the "Day 2" work you can do with PGO, such as [updating to the next Postgres version]({{< relref "./update-cluster.md" >}}), in the [next section]({{< relref "./update-cluster.md" >}}).
+Let's start looking at some of the "Day 2" work you can do with IVYO, such as [updating to the next Ivory version]({{< relref "./update-cluster.md" >}}), in the [next section]({{< relref "./update-cluster.md" >}}).